 2. The Conflict Isn’t Over Yet

-These last lines remind the reader of an unresolved conflict or alert them to a potential future one, again often enticing them to continue the series.
-These can be very effective, but they can easily fall into the territory of cliché and melodrama if not done well (and bring to mind the “dan! dan! dan!” cliché we get from classic movies).
+These last lines remind the reader of an unresolved conflict or alert them to a potential future one, again often enticing them to continue the series, or simply ending it with a sense that the fun will go on, even if we won’t witness it.
+These can be very effective, but they can fall into the territory of cliché and melodrama if not done well (bringing to mind the “dan! dan! dan!” cliché we get from classic movies).